-Screencast: Select ONE of the options below and create a narrated screencast that is no more than five minutes in length.
+Screencast: Create a narrated screencast that is no more than five minutes in length.
 This screencast should showcase a Canvas course that you have created and used with learners.
 The screencast should demonstrate your knowledge of Canvas and the resources that are available, and how you can use those resources to personalize and/or differentiate instruction using Canvas.

 Candidate's Choice: Submit another type of evidence demonstrating your effective and consistent use of Canvas to differentiate instruction for learners.

 Candidates are required to make 2 evidence submission(s).